rajveersd13/Grocery_Store/README.md

 4. Running the Application

-To start the FreshBasket web application, run the following command:
+To start the Grocery_Store web application, run the following command:

 ```bash
 $ python app.py